Instagram YouTube

 How to Interview

 Some colleges recommend or require an interview.
 This might take place at an admissions office at a school, or you may set up a meeting with an alum from that college who lives in the Chicago area.
-See Ms. Holmes in the CCRC to access additional tips on preparing for your interview.
+See Ms. Adams in the CCRC to access additional tips on preparing for your interview.

 Athletes